BROKLab/brok-monorepo/README.md

 - local brokLocal - Will use local blockchain
 - dev brokDev - Will use Arbitrum Rinkeby
 - stage brokStage - Will use Arbitrum Rinkeby
-- prod brokProd - Will use Arbitrum mainnet
+- prod brokProd - Will use Arbitrum mainnet (not currently)

 To create an approved CapTable, the wallet for fagsystem must first be authorized by BRREG.
 Contact us.
 ## Ugly hacks